Monday 4th July 2071 AD

 “Me too,” Norman said.

-“Whatever we come across now,” Bill said, “it’s important that we don’t run away.”
+“Whatever we come across now,” Bill said, “we mustn’t run away.”
 He looked at all three of their faces in turn.
-“There aren’t many wild animals that we could outrun and if we stay still it will give Flint and me the opportunity to frighten off anything with big ideas.”
+“There aren’t many wild animals that we could outrun, and if we stay still, it will allow Flint and me to frighten off anything with big ideas.”

-He got three nods and they set off through the gate.
-Being a wildlife reserve, the grounds would have been laid out to give the impression of freedom and the narrow road for visitors blended well among the trees and bushes.
-Now, five years after being abandoned, the road was no more than a narrow track which wound its way through heavy batches of foliage where hedgerows and undergrowth had assumed control.
+He got three nods, and they set off through the gate.
+As a wildlife reserve, the grounds were laid out to give the impression of freedom and the narrow road for visitors blended well among the trees and bushes.
+Now, six years after being abandoned, the road was no more than a narrow trail.
+It wound its way through substantial batches of foliage where hedgerows and undergrowth had assumed control.

-The noise of wildlife in the local area increased which was a subtle warning.
-Whichever animals and birds had left, a few of them had not only survived but had opted to stay in the vicinity.
-It was a half-mile trek along the green carpet of the narrow track before they arrived at the car parking and reception areas.
+The noise of wildlife in the local area increased, which was a subtle warning.
+Certain animals and birds had not only survived but had opted to stay in the vicinity.
+It was a half-mile trek along the green carpet of the narrow trail before they arrived at the car parking and reception areas.

-In keeping with the theme of a nature reserve, the few buildings were made of timber rather than steel or concrete.
-What had been the main reception, cafe and souvenir shop now resembled an African safari camp which had been overrun by elephants.
-Before reaching the building the team stopped to decipher a large sign which had fortunately fallen forward at an angle so the information was still intact.
+In keeping with the theme of a nature reserve, the few buildings were timber rather than steel or concrete.
+What had been the reception and souvenir shop now resembled an African safari camp which had been overrun by elephants.
+Before reaching the first building, the team stopped to decipher a large sign which had fortunately fallen forward at an angle so that the information higher up on the sign was still intact and legible.

 Being a big, muscular man, Norman opted to lift the sign so that they could all read.

 “It looks like you remembered it well,” Bill said and turned to Norman.
-“Alpacas, bison, wild horses, wildcats, apes, bears, wolves and lynx.”
+“Alpacas, bison, wild horses, wildcats, primates, bears, wolves and lynx.”

-“Polar bears, snow leopards and tigers?”
-Flint said and his alert level rose again.
+“Particularly dangerous?”
+Flint said.
+“I think we’re doing okay with polar bears, snow leopards and tigers?”
+He looked around as his alert level rose again.
 “Jeezuss.”

-A loud screech came from the main building not far away which had no glass remaining in the windows or doors.
-All four of the team crouched back among nearby bushes as a small group of primates raced from he building to disappear among the nearby trees.
+A loud screech came from the reception building not far away, which had no glass remaining in the windows or doors.
+All four of the team crouched back among nearby bushes as a small group of primates raced from the building to disappear among the nearby trees.